plugcommunity/documentation/api/events/grab_update.md

 }
 ```

-Returns `Object.user` containing the user object of the person who
+Returns `Object.user` containing the user object of the person who grabbed

 # Backend